The OpenStack Foundation Legal Documents

 To the extent that Members develop and implement standards (recommended protocols, solutions, methods, configurations of products, etc.), the antitrust laws will consider the extent to which such standards are commercially nondiscriminatory and compliance is voluntary .

-- Members should not be compelled, directed or coerced to refrain from innovation (either inside or outside of any agreed upon standards) by OpenStack, its committees or Working Groups, or its individual Members.
+- Members should not be compelled, directed or coerced to refrain from innovation (either inside or outside of any agreed upon standards) by the Foundation, its committees or Working Groups, or its individual Members.

 - Any standards or specifications developed or approved by the Members should be based solely and exclusively upon technical considerations and the merits of objective expert judgments and thorough evaluation procedures.
 Such standards or specifications should in no way be based upon any effort, intention or purpose of any Member or combination of Members to reduce or eliminate competition in the sale, supply or furnishing of products or services.

-- Neither OpenStack nor any combination of its Members should impose any special sanctions for the violation of standards or specifications developed, promulgated, recognized or approved by OpenStack Members.
+- Neither the Foundation nor any combination of its Members should impose any special sanctions for the violation of standards or specifications developed, promulgated, recognized or approved by the Members.

 - The Board of Directors shall be tasked with the development and implementation of policies and procedures to govern the treatment of any standards-related intellectual property rights held by Members.

 Once again, these are general guidelines, and this is a complex, evolving area of the law.
-Each Member should consult with its own counsel on issues related to participation, license development and/or licensing, IP rights and other competitively sensitive issues raised by its membership in OpenStack.
+Each Member should consult with its own counsel on issues related to participation, license development and/or licensing, IP rights and other competitively sensitive issues raised by its membership in the Foundation.

 Nothing contained in this policy should be construed to prohibit or limit a Member from making, using, selling, marketing, or promoting products that do not embody or make use of OpenStack technology.
 Members are not required to exclusively use, announce, or promote OpenStack tools or specifications.
 Members are free to design, develop, manufacture, acquire or market their respective products in any lawful way.